nanpy/nanpy/README.md

 How to contribute
 -----------------
-Nanpy needs a lot of work to be a great instrument.
+Nanpy needs a lot of work to be a great tool.
 You can contribute with patches (bugfixing, writing improvements, creating support for a new library not included in Nanpy yet, writing examples and so on), writing documentation, reporting bugs, creating packages or simply spreading Nanpy through the web if you like it :) If you have any doubt or problem, please contact me at <stagi.andrea@gmail.com>

 Donate
 ------